Last updated: May 4, 2026

 - Apply for the basic senior exemption even if your income is too high for the freeze: the Senior Citizens Homestead Exemption has no statewide income cap.

-- Do not confuse the two low-income rules: the Senior Tax Deferral Program used a $75,000 household income limit for tax year 2025, but the Senior Freeze is still at $65,000 for assessment year 2025, payable in 2026, and rises to $75,000 for assessment year 2026, payable in 2027.
+- Do not confuse the two low-income rules: the Senior Tax Deferral Program uses a $75,000 household income limit for tax year 2025.
+The Senior Freeze is still $65,000 for assessment year 2025, payable in 2026, and rises to $75,000 for assessment year 2026, payable in 2027.

 - If cash flow is the real problem, not the assessment: look at the Senior Citizens Real Estate Tax Deferral Program, but remember it is a loan with a lien.